 Q. Are your quilts made in America?

-Quilts made outside the U.S. aren’t necessarily bad, but make sure your quilter isn’t simply having your quilt assembled outside the U.S. and then passing it off as “home-made”.
-Quilts built outside the U.S. aren’t usually as nice as quilts that are truly handmade.
+Quilts made outside the U.S. aren’t necessarily bad, but make sure your quilter isn’t simply having your quilt assembled in a factory outside the U.S. and then passing it off as “homemade”.